-SHARE OPTION PLAN OPTION COMMITMENT
+SCHEDULE A TO SHARE OPTION PLAN

+OPTION COMMITMENT

-Notice is hereby given that, effective e this day of , (the "Effective Date") APOLLO SILVER CORP. (the "Company y") has granted to (the "Optionee"), an Option to acquire Common Shares ("Op tioned Shares") up to 5:00 p.m.
-Vancouver Time on the (the "Expiry Date") at an Exercise Price of Cdn\$ per share.
-Optioned Shares are to vest immediate ely.
-OR Optioned Shares will vest [INSERT V ESTING SCHE DULE AND TERMS] The Option shall expire days Company. after the Option onee ceases to be employ yed by or provide services to the The grant of the Option evidenced here incorporated herein and form part here ect to the terms and cond tions of the Plan, which are hereby To exercise your Option, deliver a written notice specifying the number of Optioned Shares you wish to acquire, together with a certified cheque, wire transfer or bank draft payable to the Company for the aggregate Exercise Price.
-A certificate, or written notice in the case of uncertificated shares, for the Optioned Shares so acquired will be issued by the transfer agent as soon as practicable thereafter and may bear a minimum four month non-transferability legend from the date of this Option Commitment, the text of which is as follows.
-[Note: If a four month hold period is applicable, the following legend must be placed on the certificate or the written notice in the case of uncertificated shares.]
-"WITHOUT PRIOR WRITT COMPLIANCE WITH ALL REPRESENTED BY THIS HYPOTHECATED OR OTH THE TSX VENTURE EXCENSENEFIT OF A CANADIAN months from the date of grant APPLICABLES CERTIFICAT HERWISE TRA HANGE OR OT N RESIDENT U SECURITIES LEGISLA TE MAY NOT BE S DED ON OR THROUG THERWISE IN CANAD TION, THE SECURITIES OLD, TRANSFERRED, H THE FACILITIES OF A OR TO OR FOR THE The Company and the Optionee reprefide Service Provider (as defined in the The Optionee also acknowledges and Policies of the TSX Venture Exchange be) as more particularly set out in the the NEX, as the case may be) on the option of the SEX of the NEX. e) by both the C e Acknowledger ompany and the TSX Ven nent - Personal Informati nture (or the NEX, as the case may APOLLO SILVER CORP.
+Notice is hereby given that, effective this day of , (the "Effective Date") APOLLO SILVER CORP. (the "Comp pany") has granted to (the "Optionee"), an Option to acquire Vancouver Time on the day of Exercise Price of Cdn\$ per share.
+Optioned Shares are to vest immediately.
+OR Optioned Shares will vest [INSERT VESTING SCA HEDULE AND TERMS] The Option shall expire days after the O Company. optionee ceases to be employed by or provide services to the The grant of the Option evidenced hereby is made sincorporated herein and form part hereof. subject to the terms and condition ns of the Plan, which are hereby To exercise your Option, deliver a written notice of together with a certified cheque, wire transfer or Price.
+A certificate, or written notice in the case of be issued by the transfer agent as soon as pract transferability legend from the date of this Option month hold period is applicable, the following legence as of uncertificated shares.] bank draft payable to the Comp f uncertificated shares, for the O cicable thereafter and may bear Commitment, the text of which any for the aggregate Exercise ptioned Shares so acquired will a minimum four month non- is as follows.
+[Note: If a four "WITHOUT PRIOR WRITTEN APPRO COMPLIANCE WITH ALL APPLICABI REPRESENTED BY THIS CERTIFIC HYPOTHECATED OR OTHERWISE THE TSX VENTURE EXCHANGE OR BENEFIT OF A CANADIAN RESIDENT months from the date of grant]".
+LE SECURITIES LEGISLATIO CATE MAY NOT BE SOL RADED ON OR THROUGH ' OTHERWISE IN CANADA (ON, THE SECURITIES D, TRANSFERRED, THE FACILITIES OF OR TO OR FOR THE The Company and the Optionee represent that the fide Service Provider (as defined in the Plan), enti The Optionee also acknowledges and consents to the Policies of the TSX Venture Exchange) by both the best as more particularly set out in the Acknowled the NEX, as the case may best on the date of this Option 1. e Company and the TSX Ventur Igement - Personal Information re (or the NEX, as the case may APOLLO SILVER CORP.
 Authorized Signatory [insert name of optionee] Signature of Optione

-TO STOCK OPTION PLAN
+SCHEDULE B TO SHARE OPTION PLAN